 In older versions, vampires had the somewhat inexplicable ability to permanently drain life force (in the form of Character Levels) by simply hitting their victim in melee, which for sufficiently low-level characters (like, say, your average peasant) would basically translate into an automatic no-save-allowed death touch; depending on the precise edition and type of vampire involved this could be in addition to or in place of drinking blood.
 They were also resistant to nonmagical weapons, could create a Charm Person effect on eye contact, and had the ability to turn into bat, wolf, or mist form... as well as the traditional problems with sunlight, running water, and having to sleep in a coffin.

 This was expanded further in the Ravenloft campaign setting, which included a bewildering array of vampires.
 Not only were the standard type given expanded weaknesses (and opportunities to NOT have those weaknesses), there were also Vampyres (blood-drinking monstrous humanoids who are easily mistaken for vampires), alternate strains with slightly different powers and weaknesses (nosferatu, chiang-shi, vryokolaka), and vampire strains that only affect non-humans: elven vampires (who kill plants and are vulnerable to moonlight), dwarven vampires... even the dreaded Kender Vampire.
 Van Richten's Guide to Vampires, rather than dispelling the classical vampiric weaknesses, lists less common variations and spent a lot of time detailing how vampires got around them: A vampire could not cross running water for instance, but nothing prevented them from being carried (including in a carriage); a vampire could not enter a home uninvited, but Charm Person is a wonderful way of getting an invitation extended.
-Oh, and if you're thinking of hiding from Strahd Von Zarovich, remember that as the legal ruler of his domain he technically "owns" any house in Barovia...
+Oh, and if you're thinking of hiding from Strahd von Zarovich, remember that the feudal hierarchy of his domain means he technically "owns" every house in Barovia...

 4th edition vampires vary almost as much, including spirit-form vampires and the Vampire Muse, which looks like a goth eladrin.